scottgriv/Palm-Tree/docs/README.md

     ```
     - Download the **Zip File** [Here](https://github.com/scottgriv/Palm-Tree/archive/refs/heads/main.zip).
 3. Make sure **Docker** is up and running.
+    - Make sure you follow the **System Requirements** under your preferred Operating System.
 4. Change your directory via the command line to your **Palm Tree** directory:
     ```bash
         cd Desktop/Palm-Tree-main